SmofKabiven Emulsion for infusion

-SmofKabiven should be stored in overpouch below 25°C and not be frozen.
+SmofKabiven should be stored in its overpouch below 25°C and not be frozen.
 As with any medicine, SmofKabiven should be stored out of the reach of children.
-Do not use injections that have been used, have expired or the container is damaged.
+Do not use infusion bags that have been used, have expired or the container is damaged.

 What it looks like

 SmofKabiven comes in a 3-chamber plastic bag, each chamber contains glucose, amino acids with electrolytes and a lipid emulsion separately.
 The glucose and amino acid solutions are clear, colourless or slightly yellow and free from particles.
 The lipid emulsion is white and homogeneous.

 SmofKabiven contains the active ingredients